 * One of which must include some decorative details or fabric manipulation.

 At Stage 2 you will further develop the skills learned at Stage 1 with a further range of projects designed to broaden your knowledge and skills, working alongside others who may be working on different styles of chairs:

-Note: The items in bold are assessment pieces that will be marked and graded by an External Verifier from the AMUSF.
+Note: The items in bold are assessment pieces that will be marked and graded by an independent External Verifier from the AMUSF.

-Certificates are award upon the successful completion of each Stage.
+Certificates are award on the successful completion of each Stage.
 Upon the successful completion of Stage 3 you will achieve an AMUSF Diploma and with practice you will be equipped to take on the challenges of upholstering a diverse range of furniture, creating beautiful work stamped with your own individuality and creativity.

-Our courses are enhanced by several industry based tours and visits and students' work is also eligible for various competitions sponsored by various fabric companies and industry supporters and suppliers, giving students the opportunity of developing their design and creative skills.
+Our courses are enhanced by industry based tours and visits and students' work is also eligible for various competitions sponsored by various fabric companies and industry supporters and suppliers, giving students the opportunity of developing their design and creative skills.

-Or the three stages can be studied one-day per week over a three-year period (Mondays).
+Stage 1 one-day per week over a three-year period (Mondays).